menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Onalaska is worth considering.

-The per capita income in Onalaska in 2022 was $23,893, which is low income relative to Washington and the nation.
-This equates to an annual income of $95,572 for a family of four.
+The per capita income in Onalaska in 2022 was $27,449, which is low income relative to Washington, and lower middle income relative to the rest of the US.
+This equates to an annual income of $109,796 for a family of four.
 However, Onalaska contains both very wealthy and poor people as well.

-Onalaska is a somewhat ethnically-diverse town.
 The people who call Onalaska home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Onalaska residents report their race to be White.
-Important ancestries of people in Onalaska include Italian, Irish, Norwegian, Eastern European, and British.
+The greatest number of Onalaska residents report their race to be White, followed by Native American.
+Important ancestries of people in Onalaska include Norwegian, Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Onalaska is English.
 Other important languages spoken here include Italian and Spanish.